LukaszMrugala/zephyr/actions/fmos-scp-ssh-pipeline/README.md

 * ssh-post: execute post-commands after scp
 * ssh-pre-rollback: executue if scp or ssh-post steps fail it rollback commands called in a pre-command
 * scp-rollback: true for rollback scp command.
-Is false by default.
+It's false by default.